 When it comes to accommodation, there is a large range of options in Singapore.
 A lot of the people that visit Singapore are international business professionals, so there are plenty of luxury hotels around the city.

-If you’re working with a tight budget, there are some great hostels in Singapore that would be great options as well.
+If you’re working with a tight budget, there are some great hostels in Singapore that are affordable options.
 There are a plethora of options available, so you don’t have to stay in a shared room with limited facilities if you pay a little more, but it will still be cheap.

 What To Eat

-Food is central to Singapore as it’s such a huge part of the culture.
+Food is central to Singapore as it’s such an important part of their culture.
 There is a large mix of different nationalities so there is a great cross section of Asian cuisine in Singapore, much like one would find in Jakarta.
-There are some impressive Michelin-star restaurants in Singapore if you’re looking for a fine dining experience.
-Alma is a great restaurant headed by a world-class chef with experience around the globe.
-You’ll get a great blend of classic European cuisine with an Asian twist.
-If you aren’t into the typical fine dining experience and you want something with a bit more substance, the Australian barbecue inspired restaurant Burnt Ends is a great choice.
+There are some impressive Michelin-star restaurants if you’re looking for a fine dining experience.
+Alma, for example, is a renowned restaurant headed by a world-class chef.
+You’ll experience a great blend of classic European cuisine with an Asian twist.
+If you aren’t into the typical fine dining experience and you want something with a bit more substance, the Australian barbecue inspired restaurant Burnt Ends is also a great choice.

 If you can’t afford to eat out in Michelin-star restaurants on trips, don’t worry— you’ll still get to sample some amazing food.
 Every district in Singapore has loads of great hawker centres, which is where most of the locals eat.
 You can get authentic dishes from across Asia and they only cost a few dollars each.